Elevated Bilirubin, Jaundice and Kernicterus

 Symptoms, Diagnosis and Treatment of Elevated Bilirubin

 Every baby is different and therefore may experience different symptoms at different times.
-However, the following are the most common hyperbilirubinemia symptoms:
+However, there are certain signs and symptoms that may mean that a baby has jaundice.
+These include:

-- Jaundice, yellowing of the baby’s skin (usually starting on the face and moving down the body)
+- Yellowing of the baby’s skin (usually starting on the face and moving down the body) and the whites of the eyes

 There are several diagnostic tests that can be done to confirm hyperbilirubinemia.
 These include: